-Provider/Network Changes Report: The Contractor shall comply with ACOM Policy 415 and submit the Provider/Network Changes Due to Rates Report as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Provider/Network Changes Report: The Contractor shall comply with ACOM Policy 415 and submitthe Provider/Network Changes Due to Rates Report as specified Section F, Attachment F3, Contractor Chart of Deliverables.

-27. PROVIDER MANUAL
+30. PROVIDER MANUAL

-The Contractor shall develop, distribute, and maintain a provider manual as described in ACOM Policy 416.
+The Contractor shall develop, distribute and maintain a provider manual as described in ACOM Policy 416.

-28. PROVIDER ENROLLMENT/TERMINATION
+31. PROVIDER ENROLLMENT/TERMINATION

-The Contractor shall ensure that each of its subcontractors register with AHCCCS as an approved service provider (i.e. AHCCCS registered provider) consistent with provider disclosure, screening, and enrollment requirements [42 CFR 457.1285, 42 CFR 438.608, 42 CFR 455.100-106, 42 CFR 455.400-470].
+The Contractor shall ensure that all its subcontractors register with AHCCCS as an approved service provider (i.e. AHCCCS registered provider) consistent with provider disclosure, screening, and enrollment requirements [42 CFR 438.608,; 42 CFR 455.100-106, 42 CFR 455.400 - 470].
 This includes, but may not be limited to, the Contractor ensuring that all subcontractors provide to AHCCCS their identifying information such as name, specialty, date of birth, Social Security number, national provider identifier, Federal taxpayer identification number, and the State license or certification number of the provider.